naveed547/mfe/README.md

 - LibApp holds all the node_modules, store and context used across the remote

 ## Running Demo
+1. git submodule init
+2. git submodule update --recursive --remote

-1. Run npm run cleanInit.
+3. Run npm run cleanInit.
 This will install node_modules for LibApp, DomainComponents, UIComponents, Page1, Page2 and Wrapper.
-2. Run npm start.
+4. Run npm start.
 This will build and serve LibApp, DomainComponents, UIComponents, Page1, Page2 and Wrapper on ports 8087, 8082, 8083, 8084, 8085 and 8086 respectively.

 - localhost:8085 (STANDALONE REMOTE LibApp holds all lib, store and context)
 - localhost:8082 (STANDALONE REMOTE DomainComponents)